 Superior Court Overturns Trial Court's Finding of Successor Liability Upon Purchaser in Asset Sale

-On May 15, 2009, the Pennsylvania Superior Court entered an Order holding that a creditor of company that had sold its assets to a purchasing company did not have a claim against the purchasing company.
+On May 15, 2009, the Pennsylvania Superior Court entered an Order holding that a creditor of predecessor company that had sold its assets to a purchasing company did not have a claim against the purchasing (i.e. “successor”) company.
 Fizzano Bros.
 Concrete Prods. v.
-XLN, Inc., 2009 PA Super 89, P20 (Pa.
-Super.
-Ct.
-2009).
+XLN, Inc., 2009 PA Super 89 (2009).
+The creditor company was attempting to use Pennsylvania’s successor liability law to sue the successor company from the breach of contract and warrant claims it had against the predecessor company.
 In reaching its decision, the Pennsylvania Superior Court overturned a Pennsylvania Trial Court that had imposed successor liability upon the purchasing company.

 In this case, the Trial Court grounded its imposition of “successor liability,” (i.e. liability upon the successor to the company that originally created the liability) upon the doctrine of de facto merger.
 The de facto merger doctrine proceeds from the basic equitable principle that a company should not be permitted to escape its obligations to others through sham corporate reorganizations.
 In determining whether a de facto merger has occurred, Pennsylvania courts consider four factors: (1) continuity of ownership; (2) cessation of the ordinary business by and dissolution of the predecessor as soon as practicable; (3) assumption by the successor of liabilities ordinarily necessary for uninterrupted continuation of the business; and (4) continuity of the management, personnel, physical location and the general business operation.
 If all four of the above factors exist and are proven a Court should find a de facto merger has occurred.
 If a de facto merger occurred, then the liabilities of the first company are imposed upon the purchasing company.